EXAMPLES OF GREAT CUSTOMER SERVICE

 So how often do you go above and beyond to ensure your customers are satisfied?
 How do you stand yourself out as a source of good – no great customer service?

-1. Customer Service Experience Must Be Unified And Consistent
+1. Customer Experience Must Be Unified And Consistent

-More than ever before, businesses now have more channels and avenues that they can use to resolve customer complaints; the options range from the traditional call center services to social media, messaging, SMS, live online chat and even self-service.
+More than ever before, businesses now have more channels and avenues that they can use to resolve customer complaints; the options range from the traditional call center services to social media, messaging, SMS, live online chat, and even self-service.
 However, it isn’t enough to just have these channels.
-Having multiple means of contacting you doesn’t resolve your customer’s issues; you or your employees actually have to deliver strong customer service across all platforms.
+Having multiple means of contacting you doesn’t resolve your customer’s issues; you or your employees or your outsource support desk partner must deliver a delightful experience across all platforms.

 This means that customers who contact you via social media, for instance, will get the same level of knowledge, empathy, and responsiveness that they would have gotten from the traditional call centers.

-How much resources have you put into your websites’ live chat platform?
+How many resources have you put into your websites’ live chat platform?
 Are there discrepancies in the answers your customers get via different platforms?
 Will I get a certain answer via email and a different one via phone call?
 How consistent are you across all platforms?

 2. Your Social Media Presence Needs To Be Robust And Responsive